Heritage Times

-Dr James Marion Sims, less known for his racial ideology that black women perceived no pain.
+Dr James Marion Sims is less known for his racial ideology that black women perceived no pain.

-Dr James Marion Sims is also known as “Father of modern Gynaecology”.
+Dr James Marion Sims is also known as the “Father of modern Gynaecology”.
 Gynaecology is a medical speciality that concerns of diseases specific to women and their reproductive health.
-Dr Sims secured his name in Gynaecological text books by developing a surgical technique for repairing vesicovaginal fistula, a devastating complication of prolonged labour and child birth.
+Dr Sims secured his name in Gynaecological textbooks by developing a surgical technique for repairing vesicovaginal fistula, a devastating complication of prolonged labour and childbirth.

-For years Dr J Marion was celebrated and even today he is praised by many for developing his surgical technique.
+For years Dr James Marion was celebrated and even today he is praised by many for developing his surgical technique.
 A Statue was built in his memory to pay him tribute.
-He was definitely a barrier breaker but at a cost that can never be repaid.
+He was certainly a barrier breaker but at a cost that can never be repaid.
 The thoughts, feelings and sufferings of his patients are hidden from history.
 Their voices almost entirely unheard.

 This father of modern gynaecology, who did a pioneer work in gynaecological surgeries and invented vaginal speculum, is well known for the controversies surrounding his work for the repair of vesicovaginal fistula.
 The treatment was incredibly painful and was also a cause of embarrassment and shame for the women who were affected with it.